wzhouwzhou/discordblacklist/README.md

     const list = await blacklist.fetchBanlist();

 list and newList will contain a <BanStore> object which is a collection of BannedUser objects mapped by their banID.
 BannedUser objects have an id (userid), tag (discord tag), banID, bannedFor (reason), prooflink.

+Used normally (i.e. caching enabled), BanStores will always be stored inside blacklist.banstore

 To strip any class data and just get them in pure object form just run <BannedUser>.serialize() or <BanStore>.serialize(), and to stringify them <BannedUser> or <BanStore>.stringify().

 **It is recommended you update your ban list every two hours**